 - Tax and VAT investigation insurance.

-- If you have staff working for you.
+- You have staff working for you.

-- If your business provides professional advice.
+- Your business provides professional advice.

 When searching for quotes see if there are any specific exclusions and what type of excess you may need to pay in the event of any claim.
 Not all insurance policies are the same and may not cover you for circumstances you assume they will so be careful.
 Perhaps the services of an insurance broker may help you if you can work together.
 If you don't have the insurance specified by law, then you may face financial penalties in the form of fines.

 So that summarises the types of small business liability insurance you may need.
 It's best to check if you have the relevant policies and the correct amount of cover for your circumstances.